ioana-goga/serverless-udacity-final/README.md

 }
 ```

-It returns a new project item that looks like this:
+It returns a new project that looks like this:

 ```json
 {